Monocrystalline silicon: Manufacturing

 Besides the low production rate, there are also concerns over wasted material in the manufacturing process.
 Creating space-efficient solar panels requires cutting the circular wafers (a product of the cylindrical ingots formed through the Czochralski process) into octagonal cells that can be packed closely together.
 The leftover material is not used to create PV cells and is either discarded or recycled by going back to ingot production for melting.
 Furthermore, even though mono-Si cells can absorb the majority of photons within 20 μm of the incident surface, limitations on the ingot sawing process mean commercial wafer thickness are generally around 200 μm.
 However, advances in technology are expected to reduce wafer thicknesses to 140 μm by 2026.

 Other manufacturing methods are being researched, such as direct wafer epitaxial growth, which involves growing gaseous layers on reusable silicon substrates.
 Newer processes may allow growth of square crystals that can then be processed into thinner wafers without compromising quality or efficiency, thereby eliminating the waste from traditional ingot sawing and cutting methods.

+Comparison with other forms of silicon

+Monocrystalline silicon differs significantly from other forms of silicon used in solar technology, particularly polycrystalline silicon and amorphous silicon: